 The aggregate U.S. employment-to-population ratio rose from the 1960s through the 1990s, peaking in 2000.
 The entrance of women into the labor force, the entry of the baby boom cohort into the prime-age working years in the 1970s and 1980s, improvements in health technology, and the shift away from manual labor occupations all contributed to this rise (Aaronson et. al. 2012).
 Between the 2000 peak and the depths of the Great Recession in 2010, EPOP declined back to a level not seen since 1983 (Bureau of Labor Statistics 2018).
 The same basic pattern of deceleration and reversal of growth holds if one restricts attention to prime-age (those aged 25-54) adults only or to labor force participation rates.

-Economic research has attributed this post-2000 drop to both the recession – and its lackluster recovery – and demographic trends (Aaronson et. al. 2015; Aaronson et. al. 2014).
+Economic research has attributed this post-2000 drop to both the recession – including its lackluster recovery – and demographic trends (Aaronson et. al. 2015; Aaronson et. al. 2014).
 In 1996, the first baby boomer cohort turned 50, which generally represents a peak in participation.
-Additionally, there teen work activity has declined, due in part to increased youth involvement in educational activities in the later 2000s, as well as changes in immigration and occupational polarization (Smith 2011).
+Additionally, teen work activity has declined, due in part to increased youth involvement in educational activities in the later 2000s, as well as changes in immigration and occupational polarization (Smith 2011).
 Aside from these structural influences, cyclical weakness in the business cycle also depresses the participation rate (Aaronson et. al. 2014).
-Other research emphasizes demand side factors such as trade and the introduction of automation into the labor market, and suggests that supply side factors, such as enrollment in disability insurance programs, play a smaller role (Abraham and Kearney 2018).
+Other research emphasizes demand-side factors such as trade and the introduction of automation into the labor market, and suggests that supply-side factors, such as enrollment in disability insurance programs, play a smaller role (Abraham and Kearney 2018).

 A pair of studies (Schmitt and Warner 2013; Abraham and Kearney 2018) estimate that incarceration has reduced the employment-to-population-ratio from between 0.1-1.5 percentage points in recent years.
-Although they do not directly model this effect (each estimate is derived from estimates of the number of people with incarceration histories and a presumed effect size), it proves a baseline by which to compare our estimates of the effect of felony history population share (in which incarceration is incorporated) on state labor force participation rates.
-Our study takes this analysis further, examining whether state-level felony record history share is an additional explanatory factor in state variation in the not-employed rate.
+Although they do not directly model this effect (each estimate is derived from estimates of the number of people with incarceration histories and a presumed effect size), it provides a baseline by which to compare our estimates of the effect of felony history population share on state labor force participation rates.
+Our study takes this analysis further, examining whether state-level felony record history share is an additional explanatory factor in state variation in the share of adults employed.

 Punishment, Records, and Employment

 Two primary theoretical perspectives suggest that felony records have detrimental impacts on employment prospects.
-The stigma or market signal perspective suggests that the mark of criminal record serves as a tangible signal to employer – who are making hiring decisions with incomplete information – about the “kind of employee” an individual is likely to be (Apel and Sweeten 2010, p.
+The stigma or market signal perspective suggests that the mark of criminal record serves as a tangible signal to employers – who are making hiring decisions with incomplete information – about the “kind of employee” an individual is likely to be (Apel and Sweeten 2010, p.
 451), and in this way resembles statistical discrimination (Arrow 1973).
 Beyond fears of “employee crime,” a criminal record may spur employer assumptions about productivity, trustworthiness, social skills, and other factors that are stereotypically associated with criminal behavior.
 The criminal record serves as a form of discrediting social stigma (Goffman 1963) which can result in institutional exclusion from the labor force and create social disadvantages that accumulate over time (Becker 1963; Sampson and Laub 1997).
 In addition to structural exclusion, the labeling process may transform individual identities and behaviors that impact interaction with the labor market.
 Individuals labeled with a criminal record may adopt a criminal self-concept and take on the roles, attitudes, and behaviors associated with that identity (Jensen 1972; Lemert 1951; Massoglia and Uggen 2010; Matsueda and Heimer 1997).
-As a result, labeled individuals may place less value of legitimate employment and other societal conventions, and withdraw from the normative institution of work.
+As a result, labeled individuals may place less value on legitimate employment and other societal conventions, and withdraw from the normative institution of work.